Sell smarter, not harder

 On average, Etsy fees land between 10% and 15% per sale, though this can vary based on your listing price, shipping fees, and payment processing.

-If you’re using a print-on-demand model, your supplier already bundles production and shipping costs upfront, which makes pricing much easier.
+If you’re using a print-on-demand model, your supplier bundles production and shipping costs upfront, making pricing much easier.

 Pro tip